Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

-The bent bond defined by three points is immune to the first order derivative in complete support.
-However, for material points near the boundaries, the support domain is not complete.
-Additional particles outside the boundaries are added to make the support domain complete.
-The simple support boundary is fulfilled by
+The bent bond, which is characterized by three points, exhibits first-order derivative immunity under full support.
+Nonetheless, in the case of material points located in close proximity to the boundaries, the support domain becomes incomplete.
+Supplementary particles are incorporated beyond the borders of the support domain to ensure its completeness.
+The condition of simply supported boundary is satisfied by

 The function of additional particles is to make sure the half support $\mathcal S^+$ is well defined.
-The full implementation code of the simple support beam can be found by the Github link (???).
+The full implementation code of the simply supported beam can be found by the link \url{https://github.com/hl-ren/Nonlocal_beam}.

-The material parameters of this example are $E=30\times 10^9$ Pa, beam length $L=1$ and thickness $h=0.05$.
-A damping ($f_{damp}=-200\dot{w}$) is used to converge the dynamic solution to the static result.
-With damping effect, the evolution of deflection of the middle point is plotted in Fig.\ref{fig:bbbeam25n2mid}.
-The final deflection of the beam is plotted in Fig.\ref{fig:bbbeam25-100n2}.
-It can be observed that the numerical solution for $N=25$ material points and $\delta =2$ is quite close to the exact solution.
-As shown in Fig.\ref{fig:bbbeam25-100n2}, the deflection of beam with a discretization $N=100$ agrees very well with the exact solution, in which the L2 norm of error is $3.01\times 10^{-4}$.
+The present example involves material parameters of $E=30\times 10^9$ Pa, a beam length of $L=1$, and a thickness of $h=0.05$.
+A damping mechanism with a coefficient of $-300\dot{w}$ is employed to achieve convergence of the dynamic solution to the static outcome.
+The plot in Figure \ref{fig:bbbeam25n2mid} illustrates the evolution of deflection at the midpoint with the presence of damping.
+The graphical representation of the ultimate displacement of the beam can be observed in Figure \ref{fig:bbbeam25-100n2}.
+The results indicate that the computed solution for a system comprising of $N=25$ material points and $\delta =2\Delta x$ exhibits a high degree of proximity to the exact solution, where $\Delta x$ is the grid space in discretization..
+The figure labeled as Figure \ref{fig:bbbeam25-100n2} demonstrates that the deflection of a beam with a discretization of $N=100$ is in good agreement with the exact solution.

-The influence of support size is investigated in Fig.\ref{fig:bbbeam25n234}.
-With the increase of support size, the beam becomes slightly stiffer.
-The influence of the weight function $\omega(r)=r^n,n=(0,1,2,3,4)$ is plotted in Fig.\ref{fig:winfbb25}.
-Here the support size is selected as $\delta=3\Delta x$. one can see that the weight function in this case has significant influence on the deflection.
+Figure \ref{fig:bbbeam25n234} examines the impact of support size.
+As the support size is increased, the beam experiences a marginal increase in stiffness.
+Figure \ref{fig:winfbb25} displays the impact of the weight function $\omega(r)=r^n$, where $n$ takes on values in the set $\{0,1,2,3,4\}$.
+The support size has been chosen as $\delta=3\Delta x$.
+It is evident that the weight function plays a crucial role in determining the deflection in this scenario.